Friday, October 24, 2008

 "This site may harm your computer"

-You may have seen those words in Google search results — but what do they mean?
+You may have seen those words in Google search results—but what do they mean?
 If you click the search result link you get another warning page instead of the website you were expecting.
 But if the web page was your grandmother's baking blog, you're still confused.
 Surely your grandmother hasn't been secretly honing her l33t computer hacking skills at night school.
 Google must have made a mistake and your grandmother's web page is just fine...

 I work with the team that helps put the warning in Google's search results, so let me try to explain.
 The good news is that your grandmother is still kind and loves turtles.
 She isn't trying to start a botnet or steal credit card numbers.
 The bad news is that her website or the server that it runs on probably has a security vulnerability, most likely from some out-of-date software.
 That vulnerability has been exploited and malicious code has been added to your grandmother's website.
 It's most likely an invisible script or iframe that pulls content from another website that tries to attack any computer that views the page.
 If the attack succeeds, then viruses, spyware, key loggers, botnets, and other nasty stuff will get installed.

 If you see the warning on a site in Google's search results, it's a good idea to pay attention to it.
 Google has automatic scanners that are constantly looking for these sorts of web pages.
 I help build the scanners and continue to be surprised by how accurate they are.
 There is almost certainly something wrong with the website even if it is run by someone you trust.
-The automatic scanners make unbiased decisions based on the malicious content of the pages, not the reputation of the webmaster.
+The automatic scanners make unbiased decisions based on the malicious content of the pages, not the reputation of the site owner.

 Servers are just like your home computer and need constant updating.
 There are lots of tools that make building a website easy, but each one adds some risk of being exploited.
 Even if you're diligent and keep all your website components updated, your web host may not be.
 They control your website's server and may not have installed the most recent OS patches.
 And it's not just innocent grandmothers that this happens to.
 There have been warnings on the websites of banks, sports teams, and corporate and government websites.